MeghanaSripalle/CodeGladiators-Submission/WeatherForecastingTool/README.md

 python weather.py <number-of-words> <city-name>
 ``` -->

-The program will fetch the weather data from the OpenWeatherMap API and store it in a `weather_data.json` file in the `src` directory.
-It will also print the weather data in a readable format.
+The program utilizes the OpenWeatherMap API to retrieve weather data, which is then stored in a JSON file `weather_data.json`.
+Additionally, the program displays the weather data in a readable format within the command prompt.